-Any organisation which processes any personal data (whether that personal data is held in a paper or electronic format e.g. on computers, laptops, ipads, smartphones, electronic networks, CDs, USBs etc.) must comply with the European Data Protection Directive (95/46/EC) (the "Directive"), which is implemented in the UK by the Data Protection Act 1998 (the "Data Protection Laws").
+Any organisation which processes any personal data (whether that personal data is held in paper or electronic format, e.g. on computers, laptops, iPads, smartphones, electronic networks, CDs, USBs, etc.) must comply with the European Data Protection Directive (95/46/EC) (the "Directive"), which is implemented in the UK by the Data Protection Act 1998 (the "Data Protection Laws").

 This policy covers:

 - Who does this policy apply to?

 - Consequences of breaching the Data Protection Laws and this policy

 - Terms used in the Data Protection Laws and this policy

 - How do I process personal data fairly and lawfully (Principles 1 and 2)?

 - How do I ensure processing is adequate, relevant and not excessive (Principle 3)?

 - How do I keep personal data accurate and up to date (Principle 4)?